This page outlines how far a stammer is a “disability” within the Equality Act 2010. It gives links to more detail.

-You don’t need to register as disabled in order to get rights under the Equality Act 2010.
-The question is just whether you meet the Equality Act definition of ‘disability’.
+You don’t need to register as disabled in order to have rights under the Equality Act 2010.
+The question is just whether you meet the Equality Act definition of “disability”.

 Stammering which starts in adulthood

-Stammering normally starts in early childhood (‘developmental stammering’).
+Stammering normally starts in early childhood (“developmental stammering”).
 Much less common is Stammering starting in adulthood.
-The latter may give rise to further legal issues, in particular whether it meets the requirement of being ‘long-term’.
+The latter may give rise to further legal issues, particularly whether it meets the requirement of being “long-term”.

 There is a 40 page document of “statutory guidance” on what counts as a disability.
 This is not legally binding, but must be taken into account by the courts.
 See 2011 guidance.

 Different “disability” definitions elsewhere

-The ‘disability’ definition discussed here applies to rights under the Equality Act 2010.
-There are different disability tests for rights under other legislation, for example on whether a person is entitled to a Blue Badge for parking, or whether a person is entitled to welfare benefits such as Employment and Support Allowance, Universal Credit, and the Personal Independence Payment (PIP).
+The “disability” definition discussed here applies to rights under the Equality Act 2010.
+There are different disability tests for rights under other legislation, for example as to whether a person is entitled to a Blue Badge for parking, or whether a person is entitled to welfare benefits such as Employment and Support Allowance, Universal Credit, and the Personal Independence Payment (PIP).

 “I don’t like to be seen as disabled.”

-If you want to rely on the Equality Act, you normally need to say you are ‘disabled’ as defined in it.
+If you want to rely on the Equality Act, you normally need to say you are “disabled” as defined in it.
 But this is just a legal definition for the purposes of that Act, to decide who is protected from discrimination.
 It does not mean you lack ability.
-It seems that a stammer can be a ‘disability’ even though the person is an excellent communicator (see ‘Substantial effect>May be an excellent communicator).
+It seems that a stammer may be a “disability” even if the person is an excellent communicator (‘Substantial effect>May be an excellent communicator).